MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-manage-inactive-user-accounts.md

 The following details relate to the `lastSignInDateTime` property.

-- The `lastSignInDateTime` property is exposed by the [signInActivity resource type](/graph/api/resources/signinactivity) of the [Microsoft Graph API](/graph/overview#whats-in-microsoft-graph).
+- The lastSignInDateTime property is exposed by the [signInActivity resource type](/graph/api/resources/signinactivity) of the [Microsoft Graph API](/graph/overview#whats-in-microsoft-graph).

 - The property is *not* available through the Get-MgAuditLogDirectoryAudit cmdlet.

 - Each interactive sign-in attempt results in an update of the underlying data store.
 Typically, sign-ins show up in the related sign-in report within 6 hours.

-- To generate a `lastSignInDateTime` timestamp, you must attempt a sign-in.
-Either a failed or successful sign-in attempt, as long as it's recorded in the [Microsoft Entra sign-in logs](./concept-sign-ins.md), generates a `lastSignInDateTime` timestamp.
-The value of the `lastSignInDateTime` property might be blank if:
+- To generate a lastSignInDateTime timestamp, you must attempt a sign-in.
+Either a failed or successful sign-in attempt, as long as it's recorded in the [Microsoft Entra sign-in logs](./concept-sign-ins.md), generates a lastSignInDateTime timestamp.
+The value of the lastSignInDateTime property might be blank if:
   - The last attempted sign-in of a user took place before April 2020.
   - The affected user account was never used for a sign-in attempt.

 - The last sign-in date is associated with the user object.
 The value is retained until the next sign-in of the user.
 It might take up to 24 hours to update.

-## How to investigate a single user
+## How to investigate a single user in the Microsoft Entra admin center

 [!INCLUDE [portal update](../../includes/portal-update.md)]